 Let your child make mistakes.

 When your child is having trouble with friendships, facing issues at school or struggling in his first job, you may be tempted to jump in.
-That’s especially true when you feel like what’s happening is linked to his learning and attention issues.
+That’s especially true when you feel like what’s happening is linked to his learning and thinking differences.

-Many parents of kids with learning and attention issues feel guilty.
+Many parents of kids with learning and thinking differences feel guilty.
 That guilt can lead you to do more than you should for your child.
 And that can make your child feel that he’s different or that you think he needs protection from things that are too hard for him.

 Teaching your child the skills he needs to be independent might be harder than just doing things for him.
 But it’s well worth investing the time and energy.
 Being protective—but not overprotective—is the most effective way to help your child learn the skills and strategies he needs to get through tough situations and everyday life.